-The Consumer Price Index rose 0.6 percent in December, while medical prices rose only 0.2 percent.
-This is the fifth month in a row we have enjoyed medical price relief in the CPI.
-Even prices of prescription drugs rose by only 0.3 percent.
-Prices of three components – medical equipment and supplies, dental services, and care of invalids and elderly at home even dropped.
-No category rose more than 0.1 percentage point more than all item CPI.
-Medical price inflation contributed only three percent of CPI for all items.
+Both the Consumer Price Index and the price index for medical care rose just 0.1 percent in February.
+This is the sixth month in a row we have enjoyed medical price relief in the CPI.
+Even prices of prescription drugs dropped by 0.2 percent.
+Some components – medical equipment and supplies, outpatient hospital services, and health insurance jumped a bit, but not enough to drive overall medical prices higher.
+Medical price inflation contributed nine percent of CPI for all items.

-See Figure I and Table I below the fold:
+See Figures I, II, and Table I Below the fold: